pfpack/early-codeanalysis/README.md

-# early-infra-codeanalysis
+# early-codeanalysis
-EarlyFuncPack Infra.CodeAnalysis is an infrastructure library for .NET for use in building source generators
+EarlyFuncPack CodeAnalysis is a library for .NET for use in building source generators